-- 4.9.1 The conclusion(s), or opinion(s), or observation(s) may be reached after following the appropriate procedures outlined in this standard.
-The number and nature of the examinations required are dependent on the items submitted for examination and the examination request(s). - 4.9.2 The bases and reasons for the conclusion(s), and opinion(s) shall be included in the examiner's documentation and summarized in the report. - 4.9.2.1 If an examination reveals a make or model class difference, a conclusion of different sources is appropriate. - 4.9.2.2 When the examination reveals no significant, inexplicable differences between two or more items, there is agreement in all class characteristics, and there is agreement in substantive randomly acquired characteristics, a conclusion of common source to the highest confidence level possible is appropriate. - 4.9.2.3 When the examination reveals significant, inexplicable differences between two or more items are found at any level of the analysis, a conclusion of elimination of common source is appropriate.
+4.9.1 The conclusion(s), or opinion(s), or observation(s) may be reached after following the appropriate procedures outlined in this standard.
+The number and nature of the examinations required are dependent on the items submitted for examination and the examination request(s).

+4.9.2 The bases and reasons for the conclusion(s), and opinion(s) shall be included in the examiner's documentation and summarized in the report.

+4.9.2.1 If an examination reveals a make or model class difference, a conclusion of different sources is appropriate.

+4.9.2.2 When the examination reveals no significant, inexplicable differences between two or more items, there is agreement in all class characteristics, and there is agreement in substantive randomly acquired characteristics, an opinion of support for the common source hypothesis to the highest confidence is appropriate.

+4.9.2.3 When the examination reveals significant, inexplicable differences between two or more items at any level of the analysis, an opinion of support for the different source hypothesis to the highest confidence is appropriate.
 Similarities between the two or more items may exist.
-Consideration shall be given to part replacements. - 4.9.2.4 If there are limiting factors and the examination reveals similarities or differences of limited significance between two or more items, the use of qualified opinions may be appropriate.
-The report shall include an explanation of the limiting factors. - 4.9.2.5 If there are significant limiting factors, and the examination reveals no significant differences, a report of an indeterminate conclusion is appropriate.
-The report shall include an explanation of the limiting factors. - 4.9.2.6 If the examination reveals no significant randomly acquired characteristics, a report of an indeterminate conclusion is appropriate.
+Consideration shall be given to part replacements.

+4.9.2.4 If there are limiting factors and the examination reveals similarities or differences of limited significance between two or more items, the use of lesser confidence relative to the competing hypotheses may be appropriate.
+The report shall include an explanation of the limiting factors.

+4.9.2.5 If there are significant limiting factors, and the examination reveals no significant differences, a report of equal support for the competing hypotheses is appropriate.
+The report shall include an explanation of the limiting factors.

+4.9.2.6 If the examination reveals no significant randomly acquired characteristics, a report of equal support for the competing hypotheses of source is appropriate.
 The report shall include an explanation of the limiting factors.